 Investing in Indices with ETFs

 Since indices are a basket/portfolio of a certain number of stocks (at least 15-20), they are inherently more diversified (i.e. less risky), than individual stocks.
-They are great way to get exposure to a particular market or sector.
-However, one cannot directly invest in an index – they have get this exposure either via an index fund or an Exchange Traded Fund (ETF).
+They are a great way to get exposure to a particular market or sector.
+However, one cannot directly invest in an index – they have got this exposure either via an index fund or an Exchange Traded Fund (ETF).

-ETF are basically like index mutual funds that trade daily on an exchange under a ticker with live intraday prices – in that sense, they are a combination of stocks & mutual funds.
+ETF is basically like index mutual funds that trade daily on an exchange under a ticker with live intraday prices – in that sense, they are a combination of stocks & mutual funds.
 Each equity ETF tracks a particular index like the Nifty-50, Nifty Next-50, Nifty Dividend Opportunities Index, and even various sectoral/thematic indices.

 To learn more about ETFs, read our basic guide ETFs 101: What is an ETF?